We Are Here to Help

 Here are some questions to consider.

-- Do you think it would benefit the class to have them pick their own groups?
-Or would it be a detriment?
+- How will groups be chosen?
+Will it benefit the class dynamic to have students pick their own groups?
+Will it be a detriment?

 It’s all in the timing.